 - Gymnastics Rings: Gymnastics rings push your training to the next level by simultaneously building strength, stability and coordination.
 They are versatile, easy to store and can be harnessed anywhere.
 Just make sure you hang them on something that can support your weight!

 - Barbell and Bumpers: Barbells are a valuable tool in the arsenal of any person who wants to gain strength efficiently and safely.
 They are versatile, simple and functional.
 By gradually loading weight you increase strength progressively and you are able to work all major muscle groups of the body.
 With a Bar and 2 x 5kg, 10kg, 15kg and 20kg bumper plates, you will be building heat throughout winter.

 - Plyometric Box: Whether you jump or step, the plyo box is versatile in nature and once again easily fits into any living area.
 Build power through jumping, increase strength through stepping or even use the box as a means to support other exercises such as push-ups and dips.

 - Foam Roller: A little active recovery should always be incorporated into any fitness regimen.
 Massage your weary muscles before a workout or in front of your favorite television series.

 - Jump Rope: Skipping is great for increasing cardiovascular fitness and you do not need too much space to swing that rope.
 It can be used between other exercises to add short bursts of high intensity cardio or done for a longer duration challenging the mind and body to steam ahead.

-- The six-digit CrossFit timer: Don’t let the name fool you.
-A timer is not only for the CrossFit elite.
-This little nugget is an essential for any functional fitness routine, especially high calorie burning interval-training sessions.
-Beyond giving valuable structural ability such as EMOMS, AMRAPS, “for time” and TABATA, it keeps structure, creates discipline and will keep you honest.
+- The six-digit cross training timer: This little nugget is an essential for any functional fitness routine, especially high calorie burning interval-training sessions.
+It keeps structure, creates discipline and will keep you honest.
 The timer does not lie!